delyar/Visual-Analytics-For-Image-Classification/README.md

 This repository (https://github.com/div-classroom/visualanalytics-hw3-skeleton) contains the skeleton code used in the Visual Analytics course at Oregon State University taught by Prof. Minsuk Kahng (https://minsuk.com).

 The digits dataset is from https://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits through scikit-learn.

+---

+How to run?
+1- cd to project
+2- npm install
+3- npm run dev